 8. The Limestone Heritage Park and Gardens followed by a stone carving and sculpting session

-One of our favourite excursions was to Limestone Heritage Park.
+One of our favorite excursions was to Limestone Heritage Park.
 At first, the kids do a tour and learn about limestone, but there is way more.

 At the end of the tour, the kids will get an opportunity to carve the limestone and we loved it!

 There are also other activities I believe like animal feeding, learning to make limoncello, olive tasting and much more.
 Check this link for all the activities here – you could easily make a day of it.
 I believe they have awesome meals too.

 9. Boat trip to Blue Grotto Caves